PolMine/PolMine.github.io/_posts/2019-06-06-Towards-polmineR-v0.8.0-Pipes-ahead.md

 When I started writing tutorials for polmineR last year (i.e. the ["Using Corpora in Social Science Research"](https://polmine.github.io/UCSSR) set of slides), an issue that had bothered me before re-occurred to me: Explaining why the `partition`-class is called "partition", and why the polmineR terminology opts for using the `partition()`-method to create a subcorpus is clumsy.
 The naming of the `partition` class again and again required me to write at least one extra sentence.
 Something like this: "In the polmineR context, I call a subcorpus a 'partition' in line with language established in the French lexicometric tradition."
 The French lexicometric tradition is still as rich and admirable as it has always been, but at the end of the day, the extra sentence is cumbersome.
 It is easier to just call a subcorpus a subcorpus.

 In fact, I had refrained from defining a `subcorpus` class a couple of years ago  to avoid a namespace conflict with the rcqp package which included a `subcorpus`-class.
 But as the former rcqp package has been superseded by the RcppCWB package, this potential namespace conflict has ceased to exist.
 So the `partition()`-method can be replaced by a `subset()`-method defined for `corpus`- and `subcorpus`-objects.
 You now derive a subcorpus from a corpus by subsetting the corpus.
-My sense is that this is more intuitive, and you can explain workflows in a straght-forward manner, without the explanatory detours I have mentioned.
+My sense is that this is more intuitive, and you can explain workflows in a straight-forward manner, without the explanatory detours I have mentioned.

 ### Subsetting (sub)corpora: A more intuitive workflow using pipes